 Congestion mitigation.
 Alleviation of commuter congestion is essential to economic development and to enhance citizens’ quality of life.
 Corridor-wide solutions which promote alternative modes including highways, transit and non-traditional solutions still need to be developed.

 Resilience.
-Decisions to construct or modify transportation facilities and other infrastructure improvements must assess the benefits and costs of adapting to sea level rise and other rain extreme events and disturbances.
-Transportation funding and plans must anticipate the impacts of pandemics which impact how Virginians use the transportation network as well as transportation revenues,.
+Decisions to construct or modify transportation facilities and other infrastructure improvements must assess the benefits and costs of adapting to sea level rise and the consequences of flooding from stormwater and other rain extreme events and disturbances.
+Transportation funding and plans must anticipate the impacts of pandemics which impact how Virginians use the transportation network as well as transportation revenues. (updates/expands the definition of resiliency)

 Revenues